 - Machine washable

 - Climate regulating

-Celebrate winter with these strikingly beautiful woolen ski socks from Pure Athlete.
+Celebrate winter with these strikingly beautiful woolen ski socks from Pure Athlete that even your fashion stylist will approve of!
 Their gorgeous deer motif knit embodies holiday cheer and will seamlessly match with all your Christmas sweaters.
 Made with a thick blend of nylon, merino wool, acrylic fibers, and spandex, this special yarn guarantees toasty warm toes.
 Additionally, its medium thickness ensures the perfect fit for tight ski boots.
 Available in several alluring color combinations like navy, pink, teal, purple, white, and green, the chic design of these high-performance ski socks makes winter a tad merrier indeed!

 - Lightweight women’s ski socks